1117DataStock/Slimy-Spaceship-2D/README.md

-Clone the repository or download the project as a .zip file. git clone https://github.com/1117DataStock/slimy-spaceship-2d.git Open the project in Unity.
+Clone the repository or download the project as a .zip file. git clone https://github.com/1117DataStock/slimy-spaceship-2d.git Open the application named as Slimy Spaceship2D.
-Press Play in the Unity Editor to start the game.
+Start the game.

 Controls In-Game